How Long Does Laser Eye Surgery Take?

-The results of laser eye surgery are meant to last a lifetime.
 In the UK, regression occurs among only 5% of laser eye surgery patients.
 People who are likely to have regression are those with high prescriptions and/or are longsighted.

 - The patient must be 21 or above, with a prescription that has been stable for at least one year.

 - The patient must not be pregnant or breastfeeding, as hormonal changes are likely to affect eyesight.

 - Patients who are suffering from diabetes or glaucoma and other eye conditions will need to see an eye specialist first in order to see if they can undergo laser eye surgery.